inkVerb/Vubuntu-info/README.md

 Vubuntu (a recipe of Desktop settings & Studio Lite apps) is installed via the "inkVerb/vrk" repo, not this repo.
 This Git page is for information, related how-to scripts, and *the future...*

 inkVerb and Canonical are NOT associated, but Canonical is awesome anyway.
+Ubuntu is a registered trademark of Canonical Inc.

 ### About Vubuntu™
 Vubuntu™ is an Ubuntu extension project with three branches: